Home / MBur blog / Best Candles for New Homeow...

 How do I know if a candle is actually 100% beeswax?

 Check the label carefully.
-Brands are allowed to use terms like "beeswax candle" even if the wax is a blend.
-Look for "100% pure beeswax" stated explicitly, and check whether the brand discloses their full ingredient list.
+Brands are allowed to use terms like "beeswax candle" even when the wax is a blend, since labeling rules only require beeswax to be the primary ingredient.
+Look for "100% pure beeswax" stated explicitly, and check whether the brand discloses its full ingredient list.
+Every MBur candle is 100% beeswax with no paraffin and no blending.

-They require a slightly wider trim than cotton wicks, about 3/16 of an inch, and the first light sometimes takes a moment to catch.
-But once they are going, they burn more evenly and produce less soot.
-Trim before every burn.
+They take a slightly wider trim than cotton wicks, about 3/16 of an inch, and the first light sometimes takes a moment to catch.
+Once they are going, they burn more evenly and produce less soot.
+Trim before every burn, and knock the carbon char off the wick between burns.

 What size candle should I get for a housewarming gift?

-The 5oz size hits the right balance.
-Substantial enough to feel like a real gift, not so large that it feels presumptuous about someone's taste.
-If you know their scent preferences well, go for the 12oz at 80 hours.
+The 40-hour size at $25 hits the right balance: substantial enough to feel like a real gift, not so large that it feels presumptuous about someone's taste, and the best per-hour value in the lineup.
+If you know the new owner's scent preferences well, the 80-hour at $60 is the standout option.

 How long do beeswax candles actually burn?

-Longer than anything else on the market.
-Beeswax has the highest melting point of any candle wax.
-MBur's 12oz candles are rated at 80 hours.
-A comparable soy candle typically burns 40 to 50 hours.
+Longer than most other waxes, because beeswax has the highest melting point of any candle wax.
+MBur's largest size is rated at 80 hours.
+A comparable soy candle typically burns 40 to 50 hours depending on the blend and fragrance load.

 Is a candle actually a good housewarming gift?

-A cheap one is not.
-A clean burning, long lasting beeswax candle is one of the better practical gifts you can give someone moving into a new space.
-It smells good, it helps neutralize new home odors, and it does not require batteries or assembly.
+A cheap paraffin one is a mixed gift for a new home, for the reasons above.
+A clean-burning, long-lasting beeswax candle is one of the better practical gifts you can give someone moving into a new space.
+It smells good, it suits a home that is still settling, and it does not require batteries or assembly.

 The Bottom Line